Our Priorities

 - Collective Bargaining Rights for Public Safety Officers.
 AFSCME strongly supports protecting and expanding the rights of public safety officers to form strong unions and negotiate with their employers.
 The Public Safety Employer-Employee Cooperation Act will put state and local government public safety officers on equal footing with other public servants.
 It will provide public safety officers with the freedom to form a union and will establish the ability to negotiate with their employer over wages and hours.
 This will promote greater cooperation between public safety agencies and their employees, which will result in more effective and more efficient delivery of emergency services that all our communities depend upon.
 AFSCME also supports the Public Service Freedom to Negotiate Act, which strengthens the rights of public employees to form a union, setting minimum nationwide standards for collective bargaining rights that all states must provide to public sector workers.

-- Protecting First Responders from Secondary Exposure Act of 2023 (S. 261/H.R.
-795).
-Sens.
-Sherrod Brown (D-OH) and Charles Grassley (R-IA) introduced this bipartisan bill in the Senate and Reps.
-David Joyce (R-OH) and David Trone (D-MD) introduced the House companion bill.
+- Protecting First Responders from Secondary Exposure Act of 2025.
+Sen. Charles Grassley (R-IA) introduced this bipartisan bill in the Senate and Rep. David Joyce (R-OH) introduced the House companion bill.
 This bill would provide funding for state and local jails and prisons to obtain containment equipment and training to protect first responders from secondary exposure due to the rise of lethal drugs like fentanyl.

-- Protect and Serve Act of 2023 (H.R.
-743).
+- Protect and Serve Act of 2025.
 Rep. John Rutherford (R-FL) introduced bipartisan legislation referred to as the “anti-ambush bill,” which would establish a new criminal offense for knowingly targeting and assaulting a law enforcement officer, including a corrections officer, causing serious bodily injury.

-- Fighting Post-Traumatic Stress Disorder Act of 2023 (S. 645/H.R.
-472).
-Passed by voice vote in the Senate in March 2023, this bipartisan bill calls for the Attorney General to create a program to address the needs of public safety officers who have experienced job-related post-traumatic stress or acute stress disorder including preventative care.
+- Fighting Post-Traumatic Stress Disorder Act.
+Passed by voice vote in the Senate in March 2023, this bipartisan bill calls for the Attorney General to create a program to address the needs of public safety officers who have experienced job-related post-traumatic stress or acute stress disorder, including preventative care.
 This legislation includes access to evidence-based trauma-informed care, peer support, counselor services and familial support for law enforcement officers as well as public safety telecommunicators.

-- Invest to Protect Act of 2023 (S. 1144).
-Introduced by Sen. Catherine Cortez Masto, this bipartisan bill creates a grant program managed by the U.S. Department of Justice (DOJ) Office of Community Oriented Policing Services (COPS) to assist police departments with fewer than 200 law enforcement officers.
+- Invest to Protect Act of 2025.
+Introduced by Sens.
+Catherine Cortez Masto (D-NV) and Charles Grassley (R-IA) in the Senate and Reps.
+John Rutherford (R-FL) and Josh Gottheimer (D-NJ) in the House, this bipartisan bill creates a grant program managed by the U.S. Department of Justice (DOJ) Office of Community Oriented Policing Services (COPS) to assist police departments with fewer than 200 law enforcement officers.
 These grants would allow for the hiring, retention and training of officers including signing and retention bonuses determined by local government; an educational stipend determined by local government toward graduate education in public health, mental health or social work; officer safety training; officer training in domestic violence situations; and body cameras.
 The Invest to Protect Act passed the House in the 117th Congress but did not come up for a vote in the Senate.
-AFSCME supports the House re-introduction of the Invest to Protect Act in the 118th Congress.
+AFSCME supports the reintroduction of the House version of Invest to Protect Act in the 119th Congress.

 - Home for Every Local Protector, Educator and Responder Act (HELPER Act).
-This bipartisan legislation was introduced in the 117th Congress and would make it easier for public safety officers and teachers to purchase their first home through a one-time home loan program under the Federal Housing Administration that would eliminate the need for a down payment along with monthly mortgage insurance.
-AFSCME supports the reintroduction of the HELPER Act in the 118th Congress.
+This bipartisan legislation was reintroduced in the 118th Congress by former Senator Marco Rubio (R-FL) and would make it easier for public safety officers and teachers to purchase their first home through a one-time home loan program under the Federal Housing Administration that would eliminate the need for a down payment along with monthly mortgage insurance.
+AFSCME supports the reintroduction of this legislation.

 AFSCME also supports legislation that would develop immersive, real-life, scenario-based trainings to improve officer safety, resilience and crisis intervention; the removal of a federal requirement that state and local governments must contribute funding for bulletproof vests in order to receive critical grants in honor of AFSCME fallen hero Wayne “Cotton” Morgan; and the closing of an unjust loophole in the Public Safety Officers’ Benefit (PSOB) that excludes paramedics and EMTs employed by a private ambulance service who are killed in the line of duty.